antirez/microfont/README.md

 * Index caching: 9.48 milliseconds.
 * Index and chars caching: 5.89 milliseconds

-For most use cases, just index caching or no caching seems the best bet, rendering is anyway fast enough for many kind of applications.
+For most use cases, just index caching or no caching seems the best bet, rendering is anyway fast enough for many kinds of applications.

-Take in mind that larger fonts take more rendering time than smaller fonts.
+Take in mind that larger fonts take more rendering time than smaller fonts, and also more memory if character caching is used, since they are bitmap representations.
+Instead, the memory used by indexes only depends on the number of characters mapped, not their size.

 ## Fonts included in this repository